lupitacode/arduino-temperature-alert/README.md

 2. The LCD screen will display the real-time temperature readings from the LM35 sensor.
 3. You can modify the temperature threshold and customize the project according to your requirements by editing the code in the `termometro.ino` file.

+## License

+This project is licensed under the [MIT License](https://github.com/lupitacode/arduino-temperature-alert/blob/main/LICENSE).
+Feel free to modify and distribute this project for personal or commercial use.